Why many women cannot make enough breast milk

 This advice, though well-meaning, is turning out to be inadequate.
 Many women who follow it still end up with babies who fail to gain enough weight—a clear sign that the mothers are not producing enough milk.
 Studies of breast-milk production involving hundreds of women in America and Australia in recent years suggest that the proportion of mothers who produce too little milk is far higher than previously thought: between 10% and 20%.

 Researchers are beginning to understand why these numbers are so elevated.
-For many women, the explanation lies not in how they breastfeed but in the composition and function of unique cells in the mammary gland, over which they have no control.
+For many women, the explanation lies not in how they breastfeed but in the composition and function of unique cells in the mammary gland, an aspect of their biology over which they have no control.
 Further research may one day lead to treatments.
 But even in the short term these discoveries should help destigmatise low milk supply.
-“In the last ten years it has become more acceptable that there is a biological reason for these cases,” says Yarden Golan Maor, who studies human milk production at Cornell University.
+“In the last ten years it has become more [accepted] that there is a biological reason for these cases,” says Yarden Golan Maor, who studies human milk production at Cornell University.
 “And it’s not, you know, you’re just not trying hard enough.”

 Such work has revealed distinct biological pathways for what is going wrong.
 Some women have too few lactocytes.
 Others may have lactocytes that are inefficient and secrete little breast milk.